Access Denied

 Recipe 7: Breakfast Burrito Bowl (380 calories)

 Why it works: All the flavors of a breakfast burrito without the high-carb tortilla.
-This bowl delivers substantial protein and fiber while keeping carbs reasonable through smart portioning.
+This bowl delivers substantial protein and fiber while keeping carbs moderate through smart portioning.

 Ingredients: - 3 eggs, scrambled - ¼ cup black beans (canned, rinsed) - ½ cup bell peppers and onions, sautéed - 2 tablespoons salsa - 2 tablespoons plain Greek yogurt (replaces sour cream) - ¼ avocado, sliced - 1 tablespoon shredded cheddar cheese - Fresh cilantro - Hot sauce optional